Key Issues

 - Increase refrigerated inspection capacity

-Support a long-term, pro-trade transportation plan
+Supporting a long-term, pro-trade transportation plan

-- Improving the Donation Acceptance Program
+- Extend and improve the Donation Acceptance Program

-- Upgrading border region environmental infrastructure and technology
+- Upgrade border-region environmental infrastructure and technology

 Enhancing technological infrastructure

-- Shift to command center model
+- Shift to a command center model

 A regulatory environment to encourage trade throughput and enhance border infrastructure